 All ages are welcome at St James so come along and get involved.

-Sunday Mornings there is a Bible study (Year 7-9) that runs during the 10am service (we normally duck out about 20 minutes into the service).
-We look at the Bible together, pray and have fun!
+On Sundays, there is a Bible study (Year 7-9) that runs during the 10:30am and 1:30pm service (in school terms).
+We normally duck out about 20 minutes into the service to look at the Bible together, pray and have fun!

 Each week during term time, children are invited to participate in small groups.
 At 10am the groups are ages 0–4 (crèche), Prep–3 and 4–6.
 At 1.30pm the groups are ages 0–4 and Prep to 5.
 Groups are led by members of our congregations under the leadership of our children and families minister.